olegkoval/magento2-regenerate_url_rewrites/README.md

   regeneration, in the same command, you get a clean `/categorya/oldname.html -> /categorya/newname.html` redirect instead of a two-step chain.

+* **Failures and exit code**: if any product/category (or a cleanup step) fails, the run continues with the rest, then prints a `[FAILURES]` summary (counts per entity type plus up to 20 of the failures) and exits with code `1` — after reindex and cache refresh have still run.
+Earlier versions always exited `0`, so cron jobs or scripts that check the exit code may start reporting failures that used to be hidden.

 * **`--regen-url-key`** inverted its default behavior in 1.8.0: `url_key` is no longer regenerated automatically.
 Pass `--regen-url-key` explicitly whenever you want it regenerated too — see [Deprecated Options](#deprecated-options) if you're upgrading from an older version.